AllYarnsAreBeautiful/ayab-manual/docs/how_to_knit/dbj_2-color.md

 In our Triangles sample with Infinite Repeat on, let's stop and observe, with the carriage on the left at the beginning of row 1 of its cycle of ten rows.
-We have just changed to the black yarn ready for the next row 1 as displayed in AYAB.
+We have just changed to the white yarn ready for the next row 1 as displayed in AYAB.
 Remember that AYAB's row numbering focuses on what's being _selected_ not what's being knitted.

-Notice that what's selected now is the last set of 10 black needles to complete the previous triangle.
+Notice that what's selected now is the last set of 10 white needles to complete the previous triangle.
 Knit across from left-right.
-It has completed knitting the previous triangle, and has selected sets of 1 needle to do the first point of the next triangle.
+It has completed knitting the previous triangle, and has selected sets of 9 needles to do the background for the points of the next row of triangles.
-Knit across right-left and change color to white.
+Knit across right-left and change color to black.
 Stop again and observe before you knit the row.
-It has just knitted the single black stitches, and selected sets of 9 to be the white stitches that go in between the single black ones for that same row.
+It has just knitted the sets of 9 white stitches, and selected the single black stitches that go in between them, forming the points of the row of triangles.

 The sequence of 4 passes for two rows is:
-Pass 1: Black yarn, knit whatever it was given by the last selection of the previous set.
-Select for the black stitches for row 1 of this set of two rows.
+Pass 1: White yarn, knit whatever it was given by the last selection of the previous set.
+Select for the white stitches for row 1 of this set of two rows.
-Pass 2: Black yarn, Knit the first black stitches, select for the white stitches that will go in between the black stitches we just knitted, also for row 1 of this set.
+Pass 2: White yarn, knit the first white stitches, select for the black stitches that will go in between the white stitches we just knitted, also for row 1 of this set.
+Change color to black.
+Pass 3: Black yarn, knit the selected needles to complete row 1, select for the black stitches of row 2 of this set.
+Pass 4: Black yarn, knit the selected needles, select for the white stitches of row 2 of this set.
 Change color to white.
-Pass 3: White yarn, knit the selected needles to complete row 1, select for the white stitches of row 2 of this set.
-Pass 4: White yarn, knit the selected needles, select for the black stitches of row 2 of this set.
-Change color to black.

 Notice that the selection is an "ABBA" sequence.
-Black, white, white, black;
+White, black, black, white;
 repeat.

 Each set of four passes does the selections for two rows of the pattern.
 But the